bwestlin/glium-plasma-effect/README.md

 Here's how it looks:
 ![Screenshot](screenshot.png)

-Since the effect needs to manipulate pixels and Glium as an OpenGL wrapper one way to do it is to manipulate the pixels of a texture and then draw the texture on the screen.
+Since the effect needs to manipulate pixels and Glium is an OpenGL wrapper one way to do it is to manipulate the pixels of a texture and then draw the texture on the screen.
 It's most likely not the most efficient way but still a way.